-Assessment of technical reliability focuses on specific tests and operators and requires review of unpublished and often proprietary information.
+Assessment of technical reliability focuses on specific tests and operators and requires a review of unpublished and often proprietary information.
 Review of specific tests, operators, and unpublished data are outside the scope of this policy and alternative sources exist.
 This policy focuses on the clinical validity and clinical utility.

-The chain of evidence to support the clinical utility of the use of nutrient/nutritional panel testing would consist of: (1) evidence that specific nutritional deficiencies included in the panel test are significantly associated with mood disorders, fibromyalgia, and/or chronic fatigue; (2) evidence that, in patients with mood disorders, fibromyalgia, and/or chronic fatigue, treatment of a patient found to have specific nutritional deficiencies (eg, with nutritional supplements) improves health outcomes; and (3) evidence that, if there is sufficient evidence on the first 2 items, panel testing is more appropriate than testing for specific nutrients.
+The chain of evidence to support the clinical utility of the use of nutrient/nutritional panel testing would consist of: (1) evidence that specific nutritional deficiencies included in the panel test are significantly associated with mood disorders, fibromyalgia, and/or chronic fatigue; (2) evidence that, in patients with mood disorders, fibromyalgia, and/or chronic fatigue, treatment of a patient found to have specific nutritional deficiencies (e.g., with nutritional supplements) improves health outcomes; and (3) evidence that, if there is sufficient evidence on the first two items, panel testing is more appropriate than testing for specific nutrients.

 Mood Disorders, Fibromyalgia, or Unexplained Fatigue

 Several systematic reviews and meta-analyses evaluating associations between the indications of interest and specific nutrient deficiencies were identified, and they are described in Table 2.
-No systematic reviews or meta-analyses were identified on the association between nutritional deficiencies and unexplained fatigue.
+No systematic reviews or meta-analyses were identified in the association between nutritional deficiencies and unexplained fatigue.
 A limitation of all reviews is that, although they compared low and high levels of nutrient levels, none addressed whether these low levels constituted actual deficiencies in a particular nutrient.